Redefining Technology

 B.Data collection ongoing

-C.Initial AI trials
+C.Initial AI pilots

 D.Fully integrated AI systems